 These wide ranging water supply forecasts reflect the stark contrast in weather patterns between the northern and southern portions of the region.

 Upper elevation areas in the headwaters of Columbia River Basin, including portions of Washington and Oregon, east of the Cascades, received above average seasonal precipitation.
-Snowpack is above average over much of Washington, Idaho and northwest Montana.
+Snowpack is near average in sections of Idaho and western Montana.
 Median forecasts are above average to average in most basins, with below average runoff projected in the southern Snake River Basin tributaries.

 In California, precipitation has been significantly below average for much of the state for this water year.
-Most areas of the state have received 25-50% of average for the water year, while the Northern Sierra and portions of the North Coast mountains have received 50-70% of average.
-State-wide snow water content is 27% percent of the April 1st average.
-The April through July streamflow volume forecasts in California range from 15-25% of average in the Southern San Joaquin and Tulare basins to 25-50% in the Central and Northern Sierra as well as the region above Lake Shasta and much of the Klamath Basin.
-Storage for the major reservoirs in the northern part of California are generally at 50-75% of average for this time of year, or about 40-50% of capacity.
-Storage in the Southern San Joaquin and Tulare basin reservoirs are a little lower at 40-50% of average or about 20-30% of capacity.
+Most areas of the state have received 25-50% of average for the water year, while the northern Sierra and portions of the North Coast mountains have received 50-70% of average.
+State-wide snow water content is 17% percent of the April 1st average.
+The April through July streamflow volume forecast in California is below average everywhere, but wide ranging.
+Forecast volumes for the Trinity River are 30-40%, upper Sacramento (northern Sierra) 30-65%, San Joaquin River 25-40% and for the Tulare Lake Basin 15-35% of average.
+The April through September upper Klamath Basin streamflow volume forecast range from 30-50% of average.
+Storage capacity for the major reservoir on the upper Klamath is at 83% and on the Trinity is at 47%.
+Reservoir capacities in the upper Sacramento basin range from 50-60%, 10-45% in the San Joaquin basin and only 10-25% of capacity in the Tulare Lake Basin.
 This year’s reduced snowpack in the mountains will continue to result in diminished reservoir storage throughout thesummer and fall.

 Alaska Spring Ice Breakup Outlook

 The flood potential from snowmelt and ice jams throughout